-The Township of The North Shore has expressed explicit values, aspirations and desires for its community.
-These have been identified through discussions with community members and documented in The North Shore Community Profile (HSAL, 2014a) and various other community reports, including the Draft Official Plan (2012).
+The Town of Spanish has expressed explicit values, aspirations and desires for its community.
+These have been identified through discussions with community members and documented in the Spanish Community Profile (HSAL, 2014a) and various other community reports, including Draft Official Plan (2013) and Strategic Plan (1995).
 Key themes are summarized in this section.
 The Preliminary Assessment is measured against these values and aspirations.

-- 1. Recreational Activity Development: The Township of The North Shore is seeking to support the growth of recreational opportunities along its shoreline including park and facility expansion while maintaining the natural environment. - 2.
-Provide Employment Opportunities: The Township of The North Shore is seeking to provide meaningful and equitable employment opportunities for local residents.
-It is also seeking to encourage the younger population to live and work in the community. - 3.
-Development of Housing Opportunities: The Township of The North Shore is seeking to encourage the development of affordable housing opportunities for local residents as well as any incoming populations.
-However, the Township of The North Shore would like to maintain quality of life and ensure that industrial-type growth occurs at an appropriate scale.
+- Recreational Activity Development: Spanish is interested in the growth of recreational opportunities along their shoreline including park and facility expansion while maintaining the natural environment.
+The community is also seeking to encourage further marina development and recreational facility development. - 2.
+Provide Employment Opportunities: Spanish is seeking to provide meaningful and equitable employment opportunities for local residents.
+The community is encouraging the younger population to live and work in the community. - 3.
+Development of Housing Opportunities: Spanish is seeking the development of affordable housing opportunities for local residents as well as any incoming populations.
+It would like to see the development of seniors housing facilities.
+Spanish is also seeking to maintain its quality of life and ensure that growth is sustainable.